banks/banksco.de/content/p/2010-09-15-xeround-no-to-nosql.md

 ---
-title: Xeround: no to NoSQL
+title: "Xeround: no to NoSQL"
 ---
 **Just a quick note to point out an interesting developement in the 'distributed database' field.
 [Xeround](http://www.xeround.com) are developing a MySQL storage engine that has all the elasticity, redundancy and scalability of some of the popular NoSQL solutions with a 100% compatible MySQL interface.**